The 11th Annual Canadian Neuroscience Meeting will take place May 28 to May 31 2017 in Montreal – Save the Dates!

 We are also proud to announce a new partnership with the International Brain Research Organization (IBRO), who is sponsoring a Women In Neuroscience lunch meeting, featuring a presentation by Hollis Cline, as well as providing travel awards and a networking reception for international trainees and for Canadian trainees working abroad attending the CAN meeting.
 We are also happy to welcome trainees participating in the Canadian IBRO School of Neuroscience, as we have in previous years.
 Importantly, IBRO is not our only new partner in the international neuroscience arena, since the International Society for Developmental Neuroscience is also sponsoring a Keynote Lecture and symposium.

 Advocacy for neuroscience research and mental health issues is very important for our community, and as such I am delighted to be able to welcome mental health advocate Margaret Trudeau, who will speak to us on the opening night of the meeting.
 I would also like to highlight a number of other important advocacy initiatives at our conference this year, which are partially cosponsored with The Society for Neuroscience .
 First, the CAN advocacy committee will be giving out advocacy prizes again this year, in a session featuring the most innovative neuroscience research advocacy initiatives in the country.
 Second, for trainees, we are offering a neuroscience advocacy workshop for the first time this year.
-Finally, we would like to invite you to participate in a discussion about the development of a Canada-wide Brain Research Strategy, in partnership with the Neurological Health Charities of Canada.
+Finally, we would like to invite you to participate in a discussion about the development of a Canada-wide Brain Research Strategy, with CAN Vice-President Lynn Raymond and important partners.

 I hope you enjoy the meeting, and I look forward to welcoming you to Montreal in person in May.